 What is a watershed?

-The term “watershed” might make one think that a watershed is all about water.
-However, a watershed is much more than just water: it is an area of land where water flows from a high point to a low point.
+A watershed is an area of land that drains, or "sheds," water into a specific waterbody.
+The name suggests that a watershed is all about water.
+However, a watershed is an area of land where water flows from a high point to a low point.
 In fact, the water itself usually only makes up 1-2% of a watershed!

 The easiest way to understand the watershed concept is to picture rain flowing down a mountainside into a lake or the ocean.
 The whole surrounding landscape is a watershed, with water draining across to a single point.
-You can think of this happening on the large scale (such as one big East Coast watershed and one big West Coast watershed, each draining to a different ocean), or on the small scale (such as the Mingus Park watershed, where all the water around the park flows into the pond).
+You can think of this happening on the large scale--such as the Mississippi River watershed, which drains over one million square miles of land and encompasses 32 U.S. states and two Canadian provinces--or on the small scale, such as the Mingus Park watershed, where all the water around the park flows into the pond.

-The world has thousands of watersheds, big and small, all of which include water flowing across and through a landscape and eventually emptying into a river, basin, or sea.
+The world is covered in watersheds, big and small.
+In each case, water flows across and through a landscape on its way to a river, basin, or sea.
 Click here to see some beautiful maps of the world’s watersheds.

 Wherever you are in the world, you are in a watershed!